The absolute joy of letting go - of getting rid of stuff

 In the late 1970s, I spent some time as an instructor on the Opening Team for TGI Friday's restraunt.
 It was a blast and we got to travel all over the country.
 As a result of the travel, I packed little and we stayed in hotel rooms or in employee's apartments.
 I learned to get by with very little.
 And I liked it.
 I had all i needed: clothes, music, notepad, camera.
 In Louisville, Kentucky, at some trendy home shop, I saw this set of dishes by Dansk:

 The set was called BLT and included just the necessities - a mug, a bowl, and a plate.
 The plate had a substantial lip that was very functional.
 I loved the idea of this simple set of 3 pieces - that's really all most people need.
 I bought 4 sets.
-Back home, I unpacked the sets and used the BLT dishes for years (they are now out of production, although pieces are available at Replacements and ebay).
+Back home, I unpacked the sets and used the BLT dishes for years (they are now out of production, although pieces are available at online.

 6. Buckminster Fuller